Skip to main content

 Context settings

-After selecting data, user-selected settings made in Results can be saved as an individual "context setting", e.g. "Data normalization" settings.
-These settings can used at any later time.
+After loading data, user-selected settings made in Results > Data can be saved as a "context setting".

-2. To save these settings, click Save.
+2. To save these user-selected settings, click Save.

 3. Define a name for this "context setting", in this example "Quant 500 XL export".